How to Set Healthy Boundaries With an Addicted Loved One

 Criteria for Assessing Emotional Preparedness

 Emotional preparedness for establishing protective limits requires families to assess their psychological resilience, stress tolerance, and capacity for sustained effort during challenging periods.
-Key preparedness indicators include:
+Key preparedness indicators include the ability to manage guilt without compromising established limits, emotional stability during conflict situations, and realistic expectations about recovery timelines.

 Weighing Risk Factors and Family Priorities